 What Is Tinnitus?

-Tinnitus is defined as the perception of sound when there is no external source.
+Tinnitus is defined as the perception of sound when there is no external source generating this perceived sound.
 You may hear a phantom sound like a buzzing, chirping, clicking, or ringing in one or both ears.
-Most people experience this phenomenon at least once in their lifetime, but for about 20% of the population, persistent bothersome tinnitus impacts their day to day life.
-For people with severe tinnitus, the constant sound can impact their ability to sleep, concentrate, or socialize, and can even lead to anxiety and depression.
+Most people experience this phenomenon at least once in their lifetime, but for about 20% of the population, persistent, bothersome tinnitus impacts their day to day life.
+For tinnitus patients with severe symptoms, the constant sound can impact their ability to sleep, concentrate, or socialize, and can even lead to anxiety and depression.

 Causes Of Tinnitus

 The key to managing bothersome tinnitus is understanding the root cause.
-Tinnitus is typically caused by:
+Tinnitus patients typically fall within one of several camps, depending on the tinnitus sound they experience, the condition that can trigger tinnitus, and even nervous system health.
+Tinnitus can be caused by:

-• Hearing loss.
-As many as 90% of people with tinnitus also experience some degree of hearing loss.
+- Hearing loss.
+As many as 90% of tinnitus patients also experience some degree of hearing loss.

-• Loud noise exposure.
+- Loud noise exposure.
 The inner ear hair cells are very fragile and can be damaged by exposure to loud or high-pitched sounds.
+With consistent exposure, chronic tinnitus can result

-• Injury.
-Head injuries ranging from concussions to traumatic brain injuries can cause changes in your brain’s ability to interpret sound.
+- Injury.
+Head injuries ranging from concussions to traumatic brain injuries can cause changes in your brain’s ability to interpret sound, leading to both neuropathic pain and chronic tinnitus.

 "Treble Health helped me reduce my tinnitus by about 80%, and now I can live my life again!"